tmeasday/meteor-cron/README.md

   //Get the current unix time in seconds var ts = Math.round((new Date()).getTime() / 1000);

+  //The recursive function
   var recur = function() {

-  	var ts = Math.round((new Date()).getTime() / 1000);
+  	//Get the current unix time in seconds var ts = Math.round((new Date()).getTime() / 1000);

+  	//Getting a random number
   	var ran = Math.round(Math.random()*10)

   	console.log('schedule tick.
 I will get called again in ' + ran + ' second(s)');

-  	MyCron.addScheduleJob(ts + ran, recur);
+  	//Create a new schedule before the old one gets deleted MyCron.addScheduleJob(ts + ran, recur);
   };

-  recur();
+  //Call the recursive function for the first time recur();
 ```